 Investments in an individual are of such a nature that they can have a lasting economic presence throughout their lives, even afterward.
 Under normal conditions, this can be one period of 40 years or more.
 Now, at the beginning of the 21st century, it is considered that for countries with developed market structures, it is normal to change the main field of personality realization up to three times in the course of a working career.
 In any case, this is also associated with the inevitable depreciation processes.

-The analogy of depreciation processes related to human capital may begin with the fact that knowledge is also aging.
+The analogy of depreciation processes related to human resources and culture may begin with the fact that knowledge is also aging.
 Typically, specialist literature refers to cycles of 4 to 6 years.
 There is growing information congestion that places the need for selection and a new philosophy for dealing with the avalanche.

 The depreciation of human capital is not only the aging of knowledge.
 It can also be seen as a reduction in the physiological capabilities of individuals over the age and life cycle criteria.